-HotHouse is a collective of creative professionals who are passionately curious about technology, innovation and contemporary culture.
+HotHouse is a community of creative professionals passionately curious about technology, innovation and contemporary culture.

-Leading-edge thinking lies behind this progressive little company, a literal hothouse of strategic activity that delivers meaningful brand design and marketing solutions across web and print.
+Smart, innovative thinking lies behind this progressive company, a literal hothouse of clever ideas and expertise in memorable, meaningful brand design and marketing solutions across web and print.

-Based in Nelson, but with a substantial presence in Wellington, the company has become one of the region’s major players, with a long list of clients that underpin vital industry and economic activity in the Top of the South.
+Based in Nelson, with a strong presence in Wellington too, the company has become one of the region’s major players in the marketing arena.

 Now, a new venture means a fresh look and direction for HotHouse, collaborating with other forward-thinkers to repurpose and revitalise a piece of Nelson’s history, gaining a new home along the way.

 The Provincial Tavern building on Bridge Street, a heritage property, has now been completely refitted and restored, and is the stylish new premises for HotHouse’s Nelson operations, as well as accounting firm First Class, and pop-up-style eatery Jaks Island Espresso and Catering.
 The building now includes three beautifully fitted out accommodation units (the Provincial Apartments), available for short and long-term stays from next month.